OpenWaterFoundation/owf-learn-mkdocs/mkdocs-project/docs/edit.md

 Additionally, because Markdown is text, one of the best ways to learn is to view the source files for a Markdown document.
 For example, [view the source files for this documentation on GitHub](https://github.com/OpenWaterFoundation/owf-learn-mkdocs).
+Note that GitHub will render the Markdown in formatted form.
+To view the source Markdown file, click on the `.md` file of interest and use the ***Raw*** button.

 * [Writing your docs](http://www.mkdocs.org/user-guide/writing-your-docs/)
 * [Mastering Markdown on GitHub](https://guides.github.com/features/mastering-markdown/)